zenbitETH/OPcity/Op-stack-research/Protocol-Updates/readme.md

 | `createdAt` | Variable recording the timestamp when a dispute game was created. | Variable | None mentioned |
 | `resolvedAt` | Variable recording the timestamp when a dispute game was resolved. | Variable | None mentioned |

-### Sherlock Audit & Bug Hunt Results
+### Sherlock Audit & Bug Hunt Results [³⁴](https://audits.sherlock.xyz/contests/205/report)’[³⁵](https://blog.oplabs.co/sherlock-audit-roundup/)’[³⁶](https://audits.sherlock.xyz/contests/205?filter=questions)
  To ensure the **Fault Proof System** was secure before mainnet activation, OP Labs engaged the Sherlock security community in a comprehensive audit contest and an accompanying bug hunt.
-The main **Sherlock audit contest** (Mar 27–Apr 4, 2024) found *no critical vulnerabilities* that could bypass the fault proof system’s safety mechanisms[³³](https://audits.sherlock.xyz/contests/205/report).
-Several medium-severity issues were identified, and **fixes for all reported issues were promptly merged and deployed to testnet**[³⁴](https://blog.oplabs.co/sherlock-audit-roundup/) ahead of the upgrade.
+The main **Sherlock audit contest** (Mar 27–Apr 4, 2024) found *no critical vulnerabilities* that could bypass the fault proof system’s safety mechanisms.
+Several medium-severity issues were identified, and **fixes for all reported issues were promptly merged and deployed to testnet** ahead of the upgrade.

 Security issues are sourced from the Sherlock Audit Contest:
 - M-1: Incorrect Game Type Casting: Affects OptimismPortal2 and proveWithdrawalTransaction.
 - M-2: L2 Block Number Spoofing: Impacts AnchorStateRegistry, OptimismPortal2, and potentially L2OutputOracle.
 - M-3: Smart Wallet Bond Theft: Linked to DisputeGameFactory and its create function.
 - M-4: Re-org Attack Bond Loss: Affects FaultDisputeGame.

 In parallel, a focused **Sherlock “bug hunt” contest** targeted the system’s fallback safety nets (e.g. the Security Council’s guardian override).
-This bug hunt confirmed that none of the discovered issues could subvert these fundamental safeguards[³⁵](https://audits.sherlock.xyz/contests/205?filter=questions).
+This bug hunt confirmed that none of the discovered issues could subvert these fundamental safeguards.
 All findings from both the audit and bug hunt were addressed, resulting in significant security improvements to the fault proof implementation.
 Key enhancements included:

 - **Dispute game timing fix:** Corrected a flaw in the “chess clock” logic of the `FaultDisputeGame`.
-Previously, a dispute could be **prematurely resolved when one team’s time ran out even if the opponent still had time remaining**, denying the opponent a fair chance to respond[**³¹**](https://github.com/ethereum-optimism/docs/blob/ef619668ae44276edecdfd657157254b9809e2d6/pages/builders/notices/fp-changes.mdx).
+Previously, a dispute could be **prematurely resolved when one team’s time ran out even if the opponent still had time remaining**, denying the opponent a fair chance to respond.
 Left unpatched, this bug could have allowed an invalid claim to **“win” the dispute and be accepted as valid**.
 The issue, reported by the Offchain Labs team prior to the audit, was fixed and the chess-clock mechanism now correctly ensures neither side can timeout unfairly.

 - **Output validation hardening:** Fixed an unsafe type cast in the L1 portal contract that verifies L2 outputs.
 The audit revealed that the output proposal logic was casting a game type from 32-bit to 8-bit, which **could treat distinct game identifiers as equivalent**.
-In certain scenarios this bug would have allowed a malicious output root to bypass off-chain monitoring and be finalized as a valid withdrawal[³³](https://audits.sherlock.xyz/contests/205/report).
+In certain scenarios this bug would have allowed a malicious output root to bypass off-chain monitoring and be finalized as a valid withdrawal.
 The fix enforces proper type safety for game identifiers, closing this loophole and ensuring invalid outputs cannot slip through unnoticed.

 - **Better bond and game lifecycle security:** Implemented adjustments to dispute game initialization and bond handling based on auditor findings.
 For example, edge-case scenarios that could **trigger denial-of-service in the dispute game factory or lead to loss/theft of bond stakes** (such as exploits involving re-orgs or smart contract wallets in bonding) were identified and patched.
-These changes fortify the bonding mechanism and guarantee that honest participants’ stakes are protected under all conditions[³⁸](https://audits.sherlock.xyz/contests/205?filter=questions).
+These changes fortify the bonding mechanism and guarantee that honest participants’ stakes are protected under all conditions

 ## **Metrics & Performance Impact**